Getting Started with CD

 Continuous Delivery is far more than automation.
 It is the entire cycle of identifying value, delivering the value, and verifying with the end user that we delivered the expected value.
 The shorter we can make that feedback loop, the better our bottom line will be.

 Both CI and CD are behaviors intended to improve certain goals.
 CI is very effective at uncovering issues in work decomposition and testing within the team’s processes so that the team can improve them.
 CD is effective at uncovering external dependencies, organizational process issues, and test architecture issues that add waste and cost.

 The relentless improvement of how we implement CD reduces overhead, improves quality feedback, and improves both the outcomes of the end-user and the work/life balance of the team.

 It has been common for organizations to apply “maturity models” to activities such as CD.
 However, this has been found to lead to cargo culting and aligning goals to the process instead of the outcomes.
 Understanding what capabilities you have and what capabilities need to be added to fully validate and operate changes are important, but the goals should always align to improving the flow of value delivery to the end-user.
 This requires analyzing every process from idea to delivery and identifying what should be removed, what should be automated, and how we can continuously reduce the size of changes delivered.

 There should never be an understanding that we are “mature” or “immature” with delivery.
 We can always improve.
 However, there should be an understanding of what competency looks like.

-This working agreement for CI puts focus on developing teamwork and delivering quality outcomes while removing waste.
+This working agreement for CI focuses on developing teamwork and delivering quality outcomes while removing waste.

 - Branches are deleted in less than 24 hours.

-- Changes must be tested and not break existing tests before merging to trunk.
+- Changes must be tested and not break existing tests before merging to the trunk.